Mr. Tools

 What to check

-Treat one current color as the source of truth
+Treat one current color and alpha value as the source of truth

-HEX, RGB, and HSL are just different expressions of the same color.
-Fix the current color first, then choose the format you need.
+HEX, HEXA, RGB, RGBA, HSL, and HSLA are different expressions of the same color.
+Fix the current color and transparency first, then choose the format you need.

 What to check